 There are manual therapies.
 These use motion and exercise to fix the muscles and joints.
 With the body corrected, the pain goes away.

 Orthotics are useful if the problem is structural, rather than due to an injury.
 If symptom relief is the only goal, semi-customized inserts are ideal.
-Personalized ones are only needed for long-term function.
+Personalized ones are needed for long-term function.

 Another option is to use better footwear.
 Podiatry can recommend which options work best for you and your situation.